Save the date for Macathon 2022 on November 4 & 5!

-At the beginning of the competition, each team is paired with a group of 4-5 alumni judges.
-Judges are brought in from across the country specifically to mentor and evaluate Macathon teams.
-Each team will prepare and deliver to the judging panel a 9-minute verbal/visual presentation of their product or service.
+At the beginning of the competition, each team is paired with a group of 4-6 virtual alumni judges.
+Judges sign up from around the world specifically to virtually mentor and evaluate Macathon teams.
+Each team will prepare and deliver a 7 minute verbal/visual video presentation of their product or service.
 Students will be judged on their identification and understanding of a real-world problem, their solution, and their presentation.
 The three highest-scoring teams in the final will be awarded with cash prizes!
 More information for students

 Please join us for Macathon final presentations in John B. Davis Lecture Hall, Ruth Stricker Dayton Campus Center.